In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Ocean Certificate of Competence.

 - Use of courtesy ensigns and Q flag

-- Emergency (contingency) plans: MOB, rig failure, hull breach, steering failure, port/hatch failure, engine failure, abandon ship, divert to port of refuge, heavy weather preparation and tactics, emergency repairs (e.g. jury rigs, repairing damage to hull, jury steering)
+- Emergency (contingency) plans: MOB, rig failure, hull breach, steering failure, port/hatch failure, engine failure, abandon ship, divert to the port of refuge, heavy weather preparation and tactics, emergency repairs (e.g. jury-rigging, repairing damage to the hull, jury-steering)

 - Spare gear and tools required, carried and used

-- Deck safety: clipping on and numbers of crew on deck
+- Deck safety: clipping on and numbers of the crew on deck

 - Charts and publications used